LEO-FRANCIS-A/AES-ENCRYPTION-TOOL/README.md

 Tools and Libraries Used

-    Python 3 was used to write the script
+    Python3 was used to write the script

     Ubuntu command line was used to run and test the tool